John-CSM-Tate/random-colour-generator/readme.md

 ## Description

-A website which creates a random colour(HEX code) and changes the background to the generated colour. also has a copy to clipboard
+A website which creates a random colour(HEX code) and changes the background to the generated colour, also has a copy to clipboard

 My first solo project.